V41SH/JavaFX-mini-project/README.md

 # JavaFX-mini-project
+This app can be used to:
+- Take notes
+- Write memos
+- Basic text editing

-A time-table application made with JavaFX on Eclipse IDE.
+Made with JavaFX on Eclipse IDE and SceneBuilder.

 ### Author:
 - Vaishnav Srinidhi (19BCE0054)